 - If possible, do not bathe, shower, douche, change your clothes, or disturb anything at the crime scene.
-Extremely valuable physical evidence can be obtained from you, your clothing, and objects at the scene of the crime. - The Emergency Department at Mercy Medical Center, located at 345 St. Paul Place, Baltimore, MD 21201, operates a Sexual Assault Forensic Examiner (SAFE) program that offers free exams from trained forensic nurse examiners.
-They can be reached at 410-332-9494. - If you do not wish to make a report to the police to obtain a medical evidentiary forensic examination, you are still encouraged to seek professional medical advice as soon as possible for a sexually transmitted infection (STI) screen, pregnancy test, prophylactic HIV treatment, and other palliative and preventative medical care. - If you live with or are otherwise controlled in day-to-day living by the assailant and are not ready to leave or otherwise change these circumstances, you are still encouraged to develop a safety plan with assistance from a counselor or a community agency.
+Extremely valuable physical evidence can be obtained from you, your clothing, and objects at the scene of the crime. - The Emergency Department at Mercy Medical Center, located at 345 St. Paul Place, Baltimore, MD 21201, operates a Sexual Assault Forensic Exam (SAFE) program that offers free exams from trained forensic nurse examiners.
+They can be reached at 410-332-9000.

+- You are encouraged to seek professional medical advice as soon as possible for a sexually transmitted infection (STI) screen, pregnancy test, prophylactic HIV treatment, and other palliative and preventative medical care. - If you live with or are otherwise controlled in day-to-day living by the assailant and are not ready to leave or otherwise change these circumstances, you are still encouraged to develop a safety plan with assistance from a counselor or a community agency.